 William D. Ford Federal Direct Loan Program

-- Loan repayment begins six months after a borrower graduates or ceases attending less than half time.
+- Loan repayment begins six months after a borrower graduates, withdraws or ceases attending less than half time.

 Federal Parent Loan (PLUS)

 - Parents of a dependent student enrolled at least half-time can borrow the cost of the student’s education less any financial aid awarded